rapdal/react-dev/README.md

 - Sequelize
 - Redux Form
 - Normalizr
+- Immutability Helper

 Deployed on Heroku with PostgreSQL at https://still-escarpment-70352.herokuapp.com/

-Deployed on Google App Engine with CloudSQL at https://node-dev-160000.appspot-preview.com/
+Deployed on Google App Engine with CloudSQL at https://node-dev-160000.appspot.com/

 ## Installation and Development